Sarohia94/Project-5-Bedside-Tales/TESTING.md

 This is achieved primarily using django messages.

 1. User input is validated when a user signs in.

 ![signin](docs/testing/uservalidation/signin.png)

 2. User input is validated when a user signs out.

 ![signout](docs/testing/uservalidation/signout.png)

 3. User input is validated when user tries to sign up.

 ![signup](docs/testing/uservalidation/signup.png)
 ![signup_confirm](docs/testing/uservalidation/signup_confirm.png)
 ![signup_confirm2](docs/testing/uservalidation/signup_confirm2.png)
 ![signup_confirm3](docs/testing/uservalidation/signup_confirm3.png)

 4. User input is validated when items are added to bag.

 ![added_to_bag](docs/testing/uservalidation/added_to_bag.png)

 5. User input is validated when amendments are made to the quantity of an item in the bag.

 ![update_quantity](docs/testing/uservalidation/update_quantity.png)

 6. User input is validated when items are removed from bag.

 ![removed_from_bag](docs/testing/uservalidation/removed_from_bag.png)

 7. User is redirect to products page if they try to access the checkout url.

 ![redirect_from_empty_checkout](docs/testing/uservalidation/redirect_from_empty_checkout.png)

-8. User input is validated on the checkout form which will not submit if the required feels are not compeleted and payment card is valid.
+8. User input is validated on the checkout form which will not submit if the required fields are not compeleted and payment card is valid.

 9. User input is validated when checkout is completed with message and email confirmation sent to inbox.
 User will able to see order summary on the site page itself.

 ![order_success](docs/testing/uservalidation/order_success.png)

 10. User input is validated when a logged in user views their order history (by clicking on the order no.) from their profile and they are taken to a summary of that order on the site page itself.

 ![order_history_info](docs/testing/uservalidation/order_history_info.png)

 11. User input is validated when using the search bar, where any matching results are displayed - see features section (no.11).